-Last updated: 08/18/2025
+Last updated: 12/30/2025

-Although the British Virgin Islands no longer require specific travel insurance coverage, Squaremouth recommends travelers visiting the British Virgin Islands buy a policy with at least $50,000 in Emergency Medical coverage and $100,000 in Medical Evacuation and Repatriation coverage.
+Although the British Virgin Islands no longer requires specific travel insurance coverage, Squaremouth recommends travelers visiting the British Virgin Islands buy a policy with at least $50,000 in Emergency Medical coverage and $100,000 in Medical Evacuation and Repatriation coverage.

-The Emergency Medical benefit can reimburse a traveler for costs related to an illness or injury that they incur during their trip, typically including treatment costs for travelers who contract Covid-19.
-The Medical Evacuation benefit can cover the costs of transporting a traveler to the nearest adequate hospital and typically covers repatriation depending on the policy.
+The Emergency Medical benefit can reimburse a traveler for costs related to an illness or injury that they incur during their trip, typically including treatment costs for travelers who contract COVID-19.
+The Medical Evacuation benefit can cover the costs of transporting a traveler to the nearest adequate hospital and typically covers repatriation, depending on the policy.

 Click here to begin your search for British Virgin Islands Travel Insurance.